-- E40.
-SLT members must make sure of the following for each item bought using the purchase card: - a.
-The spending is for proper purposes; - b.
-The spending can be met from approved budgets: - c.
-The procurement regulations have been kept to; - d.
-The spending is charged to the correct cost code; - e.
-All transactions are reviewed and approved each month on a timely basis and in accordance with published timescales.
-Purchase Cards (sharepoint.com).
-Failure to adhere to the approval process will lead to suspension of the card - f.
-The goods have been received, examined and approved in line with the specification, and are satisfactory.
-The prices and discounts (if any) are correct or the work done or services provided have been satisfactorily carried out, and the materials used (if any) were of the right standard, and the prices and discounts (if any) are correct; - g.
-The VAT is accounted for correctly and VAT receipts have been kept; and - h.
-Invoices, receipts and other appropriate supporting documents must be retained for all expenditure incurred using a purchase card,
+- E40 SLT members must make sure of the following for each item bought using the purchase card: - a the spending is for proper purposes. - b the spending can be met from approved budgets. - c the procurement regulations have been kept to. - d the spending is charged to the correct cost code. - e All transactions are reviewed and approved each month on a timely basis and in accordance with published timescales. (see link)

+Staffordshire County Council Purchase Cards failure to adhere to the approval process will lead to suspension of the card. - The goods have been received, examined, and approved in line with the specification, and are satisfactory.
+The prices and discounts (if any) are correct or the work done or services provided have been satisfactorily carried out, and the materials used (if any) were of the right standard, and the prices and discounts (if any) are correct. - g The VAT is accounted for correctly and VAT receipts have been kept; and - h Invoices, receipts, and other appropriate supporting documents must be retained for all expenditure incurred using a purchase card, preferably as attachments within the purchase card system but if that is not possible as paper records. - In instances where a card is used to withdraw cash, complete and accurate records of the goods and services purchased with that money must be maintained.
+Ideally, this record should be attached to the cash withdrawal in the purchase card system together with the invoices, receipts, and other supporting documentation.

-- preferably as attachments within the purchase card system but if that is not possible as paper records. - i.
-In instances where a card is used to withdraw cash, complete and accurate records of the goods and services purchased with that money must be maintained.
-Ideally, this record should be attached to the cash withdrawal in the purchase card system together with the invoices, receipts and other supporting documentation. - j.
-An appropriate separation of duties between card holder and approver must be maintained within the purchase card system. - k.
-Purchase cards have not been used to buy work, supplies and services for private use.
-This includes purchasing alcohol in any circumstance and purchasing food and drink for staff social events. - E41.
-SLT members are responsible for any staff who have budgetary responsibility keeping to these instructions.
-Each card will have single transaction and monthly limits, which the SLT member will set. - E42.
-Internal Audit may review a sample of transactions to make sure that purchases are valid, that all transactions have been appropriately authorised and coded, and that VAT has been accounted for correctly. - E43.
-SLT members must make sure that there is a procedure in place to avoid mistakenly paying a supplier again when the invoice is received for a purchase-card transaction. - E44.
-You can get more information on using purchase cards on the intranet by following the link below.
+- j An appropriate separation of duties between card holder and approver must be maintained within the purchase card system. - k Purchase cards have not been used to buy work, supplies and services for private use.
+This includes purchasing alcohol in any circumstance and purchasing food and drink for staff social events - E41 SLT members are responsible for any staff who have budgetary responsibility keeping to these instructions.
+Each card will have single transaction and monthly limits, which the SLT member will set. - E42 Internal Audit -may review a sample of transactions to make sure that purchases are valid, that all transactions have been appropriately authorised and coded, and that VAT has been accounted for correctly. - E43 SLT members must make sure that there is a procedure in place to avoid mistakenly paying a supplier again when the invoice is received for a purchase-card transaction. - E44 You can get more information on using purchase cards on the intranet by following the link below.